mhbtz1/mhbtz1/README.md

 🌱 I’m currently learning about formal methods and software verification with the Coq proof assistant from Software Foundations ( <a href="https://softwarefoundations.cis.upenn.edu/">SF</a> ) and applications to verified hardware, software, and distributed systems.

-I am currently working as a Machine Learning Engineer at <a href="https://www.structify.ai"> Structify </a>, and formerly worked at Amazon Web Services as a Software Engineering intern in Lab126 @ AWS HWEngS.
+I am currently working as a Machine Learning Engineer at <a href="https://www.structify.ai"> Structify </a>, and formerly worked at AWS as a Software Engineering intern working on low-level systems / server firmware.

 All of my relevant links + websites are present on this GitHub profile.